bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ### Title

 Add a title to your toast via the `title` option.
-Just like the toast `message`, the title can be a simple string, or an array of vNodes.
+Just like the toast `message`, the title can be a simple string, or an array of VNodes.
 See the [Advanced usage](#advanced-usage) section for an example of passing an array of `VNodes` as the message and title.

 ### Transparency